 - Have no allergies to the drugs commonly prescribed in pain pump therapy

 - Pain has not improved much with conservative therapies

 - Had a trial screening and achieved good results

 Presurgical tests may be scheduled before the implantation procedure.
 These may include chest x-ray, blood tests, an electrocardiogram, or other screenings to assess general health.

 The patient should not eat or drink anything after midnight the night before the procedure.
 Contact our office if you have any questions about medications or other aspects of preparing for your pump installation.

 The pain pump implantation procedure is performed under general anesthesia, which is administered once the patient is on the operative table.
-With the patient lying on their side, the surgical team prepares the skin on the stomach and the back, where the device and catheter will be inserted.
+With the patient lying on their side, Dr. Trujillo and the surgical team prepares the skin on the stomach and the back, where the device and catheter will be inserted.

-An incision is made in the central area of the back and the catheter is inserted and guided into the intrathecal space near the spinal cord.
+Dr. Trujillo makes an incision in the central area of the back and the catheter is inserted and guided into the intrathecal space near the spinal cord.
 An extension catheter is then passed from the spinal area around the torso to the stomach area where the pump will be inserted.

 Next, an incision is made in the side of the lower abdominal area.
 A pocket is created between the muscle layer and the skin.
 The extension catheter is attached to the pump, and the device is positioned into the pocket that was created.
 Sutures secure the pump to the thick layer of fascia that lies over the abdominal muscles.